 Entertainment accountants might work for movie or TV production companies or for record companies.
 Among other duties, they are responsible for making sure that the movie, video or concert tour doesn’t go over budget, and they ensure that everyone gets paid.

 One major advantage of this type of accounting job is the excitement of meeting celebrities and being invited to star-studded events.
 Entertainment accountants should be able to maintain confidential information and must be assertive enough to be able to reign in clients who don’t stay on budget.

 Take a peek at what's out there!
-Take a look at some of the job openings available right now.
+Here are job openings available right now.